dirkjanm/dirkjanm.github.io/_posts/2019-09-16-azure-ad-privilege-escalation-application-admin.md

 So the TL;DR is that you compromise an Application Administrator account or the on-premise Sync Account you can read and modify directory settings, group memberships, user accounts, SharePoint sites and OneDrive files.
 This is done by assigning credentials to an existing service principal with these permissions and then impersonating these applications.

-You can exploit this by assigning a password or [certificate](https://docs.microsoft.com/en-us/powershell/azure/active-directory/signing-in-service-principal?view=azureadps-2.0) to a service principal and then logging in as that service princpal.
-I use Python for logging in with a service principal password since the Powershell module doesn't support this (it does support certificates but that's more complex to set up).
+You can exploit this by assigning a password or [certificate](https://docs.microsoft.com/en-us/powershell/azure/active-directory/signing-in-service-principal?view=azureadps-2.0) to a service principal and then logging in as that service principal.
+I use Python for logging in with a service principal password since the PowerShell module doesn't support this (it does support certificates but that's more complex to set up).

-The below command shows that when logging in with such a certificate, we do have the power to modify group memberships (somethign the application admin normally doesn't have):
+The below command shows that when logging in with such a certificate, we do have the power to modify group memberships (something the application admin normally doesn't have):

 ```
 PS C:\> add-azureadgroupmember -RefObjectId 2730f622-db95-4b40-9be7-6d72b6c1dad4 -ObjectId 3cf7196f-9d57-48ee-8912-dbf50803a4d8